Arogyadham Ayurveda Treatment Center

 1. Child’s Pose

-Also call as balasana, this posture is perfect to combat stress as it is use in yoga classes to rest.
-Therefore, the child’s posture provides mental rest and is mainly use to calm anxiety and general stress.
-Performing it is very easy: just kneel and place your upper body on the floor with outstretch arms inhaling and exhaling
+Also, call as balasana, this posture is perfect to combat stress as it is used in yoga classes to rest.
+Therefore, the child’s posture provides mental rest and is mainly used to calm anxiety and general stress.
+Performing it is very easy: just kneel and place your upper body on the floor with outstretch arms inhaling and exhaling.

 2. Viparita karani

-This posture, that is call legs on the wall, is ideal for stress and back ailments.
+This posture, which is call legs on the wall, is ideal for stress and back ailments.
 This is because this position decreases and relieves tension in the lower part of the spine and hip.
-Also, this posture is of great help in treating other types of aches and pains such as arthritis, insomnia, mild depression and cramps in various parts of the body.
+Also, this posture is of great help in treating other types of aches and pains such as arthritis, insomnia, mild depression, and cramps in various parts of the body.

 The savasana posture is one of the basic ways to relax and, in this way, reduce stress.
-In broad outline, the body’s posture relaxes the body, soothes the mind and relieves stress.
-Then, is use to treat anxiety, high blood pressure, depression and headaches.
+In broad outline, the body’s posture relaxes the body, soothes the mind, and relieves stress.
+Then, is used to treat anxiety, high blood pressure, depression, and headaches.
 Although this posture seems simple, the truth is that it is not so much.
-First of all it requires being completely calm and focus.
+First of all, it requires being completely calm and focus.

-First, place your body face up on the mat or yoga mat, with your legs open at hip height and rest your arms to one side with the palms facing up.
+First, place your body face-up on the mat or yoga mat, with your legs open at hip height, and rest your arms to one side with the palms facing up.
 Then close your eyes and breathe deeply and slowly, while taking all the relaxation to the body in general.
-Concentrate, this position should be maintain for about five or ten minutes.
+Concentrate, this position should be maintained for about five or ten minutes.

 4. Closed angle supine This position helps to control stress and have a better quality of life, especially in the emotional aspect.
 That is why this posture is very effective for anger and distress.
-The close-angle supine is perform as follows.
-Firts, lie on your back, placing two small pillows on the side of each thigh.
+The close-angle supine is performed as follows.
+First, lie on your back, placing two small pillows on the side of each thigh.
 Then, place the palms of the feet facing each other.

 The palms of the hands should be at the side of the body, looking up.
 Breathing should be slow and deep for one to two minutes.
 The knees should be open and close while you are doing this posture.